bymerej/tlevine-n.an/readme.md

 that are only relevant to one person, like email addresses.
 These dotfiles are stored in dotfile-templates.
 Run `~/bin/mkdotfiles` (or just `make_dotfiles` because the `.bashrc` adds `~/bin` to the path) to build them.
+You will be prompted to fill in the variables, and the resulting files will be placed in `~`.

-with the personal
+### Writing templates
-information replaced with curly-brace-enclosed variables.
+The templates have the personal information replaced with curly-brace-enclosed variables.
 For example, `.gitconfig` looks like this.

     [user]
     name = {{fullname}}